-Claims that humans should act responsible, meaning in accordance to laws of nature, are ubiquitous.
-Jean-Jacques Rousseau was not the first but most probably the most prominent opinion-maker that paved the path of contemporary intellectual environmentalism with its peak in climate change movement.
-According to this view people act (spoil) the nature as agents external to nature.
-For that reason, we should somehow go “back to nature”, meaning that we should stop doing all activities that contradict laws of nature.
-And since laws of nature (and nature itself) is something that is outside of humanity (according to intellectual environmentalism), this in fact means that we should abandon our humanity.
-According to this view and taken this view seriously serious the fire in prehistoric caves and wall drawings already disrupted until then unspoiled nature.
+Claims that humans should act responsible, meaning following the laws of nature, are ubiquitous.
+Jean-Jacques Rousseau was not the first but most probably the most prominent opinion-maker that paved the path of contemporary intellectual environmentalism with its peak in the climate change movement.
+According to this view, people act (spoil) nature as agents external to nature.
+For that reason, we should somehow go “back to nature”, meaning that we should stop doing all activities that contradict the laws of nature.
+And since laws of nature (and nature itself) is outside of humanity (according to intellectual environmentalism), this, in fact, means that we should abandon our humanity.
+According to this view and taken seriously serious, the fire in prehistoric caves and wall drawings already disrupted until then unspoiled nature.

-If then I claim that we should not strive to act in accordance to laws of nature because we are nature, this does not imply that we have no responsibility whatsoever.
+If I claim that we should not strive to act following the laws of nature because we are nature, this does not imply that we have no responsibility whatsoever.
 Thinking that way would fall under the same type of fallacy as concluding that I’m not responsible for my deeds if I hold true that there is no free will.
-Such argumentation would create mereological fallacy (P.M.S.
+Such argumentation would create a mereological fallacy (P.M.S.
 Hacker in Philosophical foundations of neuroscience (2003)) meaning that we confuse levels in which we can (could) act or that we ascribe psychological predicates to parts of an agent that apply only to the (behaving) agent as a whole.

-To feel responsible regarding nature as such, Earth as such, global warming… is mereological fallacy.
-Each of us has a relation with individuals in his family, with friends, coworkers, twitter followers, his garden, lights on a way driving home, garbage he is throwing in dustbin… But we as individuals have no relation to national waste treatments system (for instance) so long as specific individual is in charge for that task on the national level.
-Rest of us have no operational relation to waste treatment system.
+To feel responsible regarding nature, Earth, and global warming is a mereological fallacy.
+Each of us has a relationship with individuals in his family, with friends, coworkers, Twitter followers, his garden, lights on the way driving home, garbage he is throwing in the dustbin… But we as individuals have no relation to the national waste treatments system (for instance) so long as a specific individual is in charge of that task on the national level.
+The rest of us have no operational relation to the waste treatment system.

 Limitations to our operations as agents

-We are of course interlinked with each natural force and waste management system is one of natural forces that is handled partly by humans.
-But as much as I cannot say that “I have a relation to humans” because I can only have a relation to specific person or a specific audience, so I cannot say that we have a relation to waste management system since I have such a relation only to my personal dustbin and my personal fallouts.
-Even clerk responsible for national waste management system has no privileged access to natural waste management system as being part of natural forces.
-In regarding to such access, he is on same level as me.
-He can influence certain region of vast complexity of waste management system while Member of Parliament can influence certain vector dimensions of waste management complexity, but that only means that their window of opportunity for action is slightly different than mine.
+We are, of course, interlinked with each natural force and the waste management system is one of the natural forces handled partly by humans.
+But as much as I cannot say that “I have a relation to humans” because I can only have a relation to a specific person or a specific audience, I cannot say that we have a link to the waste management system since I have such a relationship only to my dustbin and my personal fallouts.
+Even the clerk responsible for the national waste management system has no privileged access to the natural waste management system as part of natural forces.
+Regarding such access, he is on the same level as me.
+He can influence a particular region of a vast complexity of waste management systems.
+In contrast, members of Parliament can influence specific vector dimensions of waste management complexity, but that only means that their window of opportunity for action is slightly different than mine.
 But their window is as narrow, subjective and biased as mine.

 We are no Gods.
 Even Non-Governmental Organizations are not!
-And this is also an argument against existence of God as postulated in dogmatic religions and a proof of something that cannot be reduced at the same time.
+And this is also an argument against the existence of God as postulated in dogmatic religions and a proof of something that cannot be reduced simultaneously.

-That we cannot manage and thus cannot be responsible for complexity that we are part of, does not mean that we have no responsibility.
+That we cannot manage and thus cannot be responsible for the complexity we are part of does not mean we have no responsibility.
 On the contrary!
-Our responsibility is crucial for the existence of the Universe!
-As Einstein proved, each of us is in fact a center of universe (each point in the universe is a center of it), and we should act (moral obligation) in accordance to this fact.
-That is: we are morally (evolutionary) obliged to act responsible to those circles around us, that are closest to us, because we are parts of Universe and it would be mereological fallacy to ascribe us (parts of totality) responsibility that can only be ascribed to totality.
+Our commitment and responsibility are crucial for the existence of the Universe!
+As Einstein proved, each of us is a centre of the Universe (each point in the Universe is a centre of it), and we should act (moral obligation) in accordance with this fact.
+That is: we are morally (evolutionary) obliged to act responsibly to those circles around us, closest to us, because we are parts of the Universe, and it would be a mereological fallacy to ascribe us (parts of totality) responsibility that can only be attributed to totality.

-Being obsessed with responsibility to nature and neglect your family is not only irresponsible, but in contrary with natural forces.
-It is only responsible to take seriously mentioned Universal egoism.
-It is responsible to act and react through individuals around us through constantly adjusted intersubjectivity.
-Since we cannot but exist as reflected by individuals (reflected through memetic environment), such Universal egoism has nothing to do with narcissistic egoism.
-But on the other hand it is such Universal egoism only that empowers us to act against intellectual environmentalism forcing unattainable collective/complexity and with that forgetting immediate intersubjective responsibility.
+Being obsessed with a responsibility to nature and neglecting your family is irresponsible and contrary to natural forces.
+It is only responsible for taking seriously mentioned Universal egoism.
+It is liable to act and react to individuals around us through constantly adjusted intersubjectivity.
+Since we cannot but exist as reflected by individuals (reflected through the memetic environment), such Universal egoism has nothing to do with narcissistic egoism.
+But on the other hand, such Universal egoism only empowers us to act against intellectual environmentalism forcing unattainable collective/complexity and, with that, forgetting immediate intersubjective responsibility.